 What school bus options are available for students?

-St. Margaret’s currently offers three bus routes with seven stops.
+St. Margaret’s currently offers four bus routes with nine stops.
 The St. Margaret’s School Bus is a convenient and safe option available to students in kindergarten through grade 12.
-Bus routes are available from Newport Coast, Laguna Beach, Corona Del Mar/Crystal Cove/Emerald Bay, Monarch Bay and Laguna Niguel.
+Bus routes are available from Newport Coast, Irvine, Laguna Beach, Corona Del Mar/Crystal Cove/Emerald Bay, Monarch Bay and Laguna Niguel.
 Click here to read more about the bus!

 How far in advance do I need to apply?

 The application process for competitive independent schools such as St. Margaret's occurs during the school year prior to enrollment.
-Application materials are made available on October 1, 2018.
-FORM 1 must be received by January 15, 2019 in order to be considered in the first round of admission decisions.
-All remaining documents required to complete an application must be received by Wednesday, February 1.
-2019 Admission decisions are mailed in March 2019.
+Application materials are made available on October 1, 2019.
+FORM 1 must be received by January 15, 2020 in order to be considered in the first round of admission decisions.
+All remaining documents required to complete an application must be received by Saturday, February 1.
+2020 Admission decisions are released in March 2020.
 Applications completed after the deadline will be reviewed on a rolling, space-available basis.

 Are there birthdate guidelines when applying to Preschool and Kindergarten?

 Applicants for Early Childhood School need to be three years old by December 1, 2020.
 Applicants for Kindergarten need to be five years old by September 1, 2020.